Pita Kotte Gal Ambalama (පිටකෝට්ටේ ගල් අම්බලම)

 Loading...

 Contemporary Sinhalese literature, in particular the Sandesa poems in their highly conventional descriptions of Kotte, refer to several splendid edifices which adorned the city.
-The Royal Palace was described as a mansion of five storeys, and the Temple of the Tooth was a building worthy, in its architectural grandeur of the venerable object which it housed.
-There were shrines dedicated to various gods within the walls and several Buddhist monasteries were located outside.
+The Royal Palace was described as a mansion of five stories, and the Temple of the Tooth was a building worthy, in its architectural grandeur, of the venerable object which it housed.
+There were shrines dedicated to various gods within the walls, and several Buddhist monasteries were located outside.
 The Portuguese too had written admiringly of the magnificence of these palaces and shrines.

-Sadly, there is very little if any, monumental evidence left for us of Kotte’s past splendour.
-The only substantive remains being found in the Veharakanda at Baddegana which ‘Heritage’ spotlighted last week.
-A few other archaeological sites which have been identified can hardly show anything worthwhile or are in such a state as to be hardly recognizable.
+Sadly, there is very little, if any, monumental evidence left for us of Kotte’s past splendor.
+The only substantive remains are being found in the Veharakanda at Baddegana, which ‘Heritage’ spotlighted last week.
+A few other archaeological sites that have been identified can hardly show anything worthwhile or are in such a state as to be hardly recognizable.

-The Kotte rampart which has been referred to in many works of history is still partly undiscovered, even though mixed up in a mess of modern households, sometimes marking a rear boundary or sometimes the front or even at times a part of a modern foundation.
+The Kotte rampart, which has been referred to in many works of history, is still partly undiscovered, even though it is mixed up in a mess of modern households, sometimes marking a rear boundary or sometimes the front or even at times a part of a modern foundation.

 The conversion of Kotte into a fortress was the act of Minister Alakeswara during the reign of King Vikramabahu III of the Gampola Kingdom about 1370-1375.